Pelagic Help

 • Seasonal modelling — Dynamic monthly adjustments for plankton cycles, algae blooms, and water temperature shifts mean the model knows that June typically means better visibility than January, and scores accordingly

-• Seabed & swell turbidity — It even factors in what the seafloor is made of and how deep it is.
+• Seabed & swell turbidity — It factors in what the seafloor is made of and how deep it is.
 Fine silt at 8m stirs up during swell and clouds the water for days; solid rock at 20m barely registers.
-That post-swell turbidity is tracked and decayed independently for each site
+That post-swell turbidity is tracked and decayed independently for each site.
+For estuary and river-mouth sites, large offshore swell actively pushes turbid coastal water upstream on flood tides — that tidal intrusion mechanism is modelled, so these sites correctly show degraded visibility on big swell days even when their entry is calm

 • Rainfall & runoff — Rainfall is weighted by each site's catchment sensitivity and the model tracks how long dirty water lingers — from a quick flush at an ocean site to a week-long recovery at an estuary